-Through this Request for Responses (RFR), the Executive Office for Administration and Finance (EOAF), in conjunction with the Executive Office of Education (EOE) seek to partner with social entrepreneurs to execute a limited number of pay for success contracts targeted at supporting adults so as to assist them in making successful transitions to employment, higher wage jobs, and/or higher education.
+Through this Request for Responses (RFR), the Executive Office for Administration and Finance (EOAF), in conjunction with the Executive Office of Education (EOE), seeks to partner with entrepreneurs from the provider community to execute a limited number of pay for success contracts targeted at supporting adults so as to assist them in making successful transitions to employment, higher wage jobs, and/or higher education.
 The joint procurement issuers will be hereafter referenced as EOAF/EOE.